ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

 in a wide range of other taxa.
 Shown below are the measured upper thermal limits plotted against prosome length.
 The overall relationship (inclusive of all species) is shown as the black line in the background.
 Regressions for each individual species are also shown.
-For the three diaptomids and *Epischura* there is a slight negative relationship between size and thermal limits.
-However, across the entire assemblage, there is a slight increase in thermal limits with increasing size.
-This may, however, be due to the relative overrepresentation of larger summer species like *Skistodiaptomus*.
-Increasing the measurements on larger, cold-water species like *L. sicilis* and *Limnocalanus* may alter this observed pattern.
+Across the entire assemblage, there is a strong decrease in thermal limits with increasing size.

 ``` r